yaph/charla/README.md

 * Switch between single-line and multi-line input modes without interrupting the chat session.
 * Store default user preferences in a settings file.
 * Provide a system prompt for a chat session.
+* Load content from local files to add to prompts.

 ## Configuration